SoftDevAndy/DoomChat/README.md

 ```

 ***Create a clan***
-Create a clan with a custom tag and custom tag colour.
+Create a colourized clan tag.
+Being a member of the clan lets you use a private clan chat.

 ```
 /clan create <tag> <hexvalue>